PetmeetlyPetmeetly

 How do I know if my German Shepherd is pregnant?

-Early signs include a calmer mood, slight nipple swelling, and a small drop in appetite around week three.
-The reliable confirmation is an ultrasound at 28 days from ovulation, followed by an X-ray at 55 days to count puppies.
+Early signs are a calmer mood, slight nipple swelling, and a small appetite drop around week three.
+Confirm by ultrasound on day 28 and X-ray on day 55.
 Home pregnancy tests for dogs are not reliable.

 08